 OUR MISSION & VISION.

-To enable para-athletes of all abilities that use a power wheelchair to participate in the sport of powerhockey through the development of leagues at the local level to a high-performance program at the national level.
+Enable para-athletes of all abilities who use a power wheelchair to participate in the sport of powerhockey by developing and supporting leagues from the local recreational level up to and including a high-performance national program.

-To develop a strong network of powerhockey leagues across Canada and become the best powerhockey nation in the world.
+Create a strong, inclusive network of powerhockey leagues across Canada and develop into the best powerhockey nation in the world.